data61/gnaf/README.md

 - the above items (you may prefer to install the full JDK instead of just the JRE but I think the JRE is sufficient);
 - the [Scala IDE](http://scala-ide.org/download/current.html).

-Run `sbt update-classifiers` to download dependencies.
+Run `sbt update-classifiers` to download dependencies including the H2 database engine used in the next section.

 ## Create Database